horazont/aioxmpp/README.rst

   of the time, you will not get in contact with raw XML or character data, even when implementing a new protocol.

-* Secure by default: TLS is required by default, as well as certificate validation.
-Certificate or public key pinning can be used, if needed.
+* Secure by default: TLS is required by default, as well as a certificate validation.
+A certificate or public key pinning can be used if needed.

 * Support for `RFC 6121 (Instant Messaging and Presence)
   <https://tools.ietf.org/html/rfc6121>`_ roster and presence management, along